-Ryzen’s newest addition to their lineup of processors is a pretty significant one.
-Firstly, the new chips from Ryzen were touted in their showcase as having the best single-threaded CPU performance in the industry right now – which of course means an uplift in the overall performance in-game, which has some drastic ramifications when it comes to the whole AMD versus Intel debate.
+AMD’s newest addition to their lineup of Ryzen processors is a pretty significant one.
+Firstly, the new Ryzen 5000 series from AMD is touted as having the best single-threaded CPU performance in the industry right now – which of course means an uplift in the overall performance in-game, causing some drastic ramifications when it comes to the whole AMD versus Intel debate.

-Secondly, every single iteration of the new chips is going to offer enhanced performance over its previous counterpart regardless of the price point attached to the CPU itself.
-The range will include the Ryzen 9 5950X, the Ryzen 9 5900X, the Ryzen 7 5800X, and the Ryzen 5 5600X, with each of these chips benefitting from a 7nm processing node and AMD’s latest Zen 3 architecture, as well as an uplift in power efficiency and leading gameplay performance.
+Secondly, every single iteration of the new 5000 series chips is going to offer enhanced performance over its previous counterpart regardless of the price point attached to the CPU itself.
+The range includes the Ryzen 9 5950X, the Ryzen 9 5900X, the Ryzen 7 5800X, and the Ryzen 5 5600X, with each of these chips benefitting from a 7nm processing node and AMD’s latest Zen 3 architecture, as well as an uplift in power efficiency and leading gameplay performance.

 Which of course, is all very good.
 But, the real question that should be asked is how this chip is going to run, and will it be affected by the parts and components surrounding it?
 Well, that’s a good question, and we are going to apply it to RAM right here.

 For background (in case you didn’t know) RAM is a pretty vital component when it comes to CPU loads and processing speeds.
 You can sum it up pretty simply: The faster your RAM, the faster your processing speed.